-Miriam holds a Master's degree in International Policy Studies from the Middlebury Institute of International Studies in Monterey, California; and Bachelor's degree in History from the University of California, San Diego.
-She has completed certificates in ‘Conflict Transformation and Dialogue Facilitation’ with the Institute for Conflict Transformation in Bern, Switzerland; in ‘Leadership Development’ with the Centre for Creative Leadership in the United States.
-She is also certified in the ‘Fundamental Interpersonal Relations Orientation-Behaviour (FIRO-B)’ instrument that explores interpersonal needs and related behaviours and serves as a catalyst for positive behavioural change in individuals, teams and organisations.
+Miriam holds a Master's degree in International Policy Studies from the Middlebury Institute of International Studies in Monterey, California; a Master’s degree in English Literature from the University of Geneva, and Bachelor's degree in History from the University of California, San Diego.
+She holds certificates in ‘Conflict Transformation and Dialogue Facilitation’ with the Institute for Conflict Transformation in Bern, Switzerland; in ‘Leadership Development’ with the Centre for Creative Leadership in the United States.
+She is also certified in various assessment instruments including the CCL Benchmark’s Suite of 360 Assessments, the ‘Fundamental Interpersonal Relations Orientation-Behaviour (FIRO-B)’, the WorkPlace Big Five, the Leader Networks Diagnostics, the Change Style Indicator, Change Navigator, the Conflict Dynamics Profile and the Influence Style Indicator.